Skip to main content

 The deterioration of the international economic environment has led to a remarkable slowdown of Luxembourg’s economy from 2008 on.
 GDP growth even became momentarily negative (in 2012), and unemployment rate has reached unprecedented levels in Luxembourg, though in the subsequent years a relative recovery has begun.

-The 2022 State budget is forward-looking and prepares the country for the challenges of tomorrow.
-In 2022, major policy priorities are:
+The State’s draft budget for 2024 is forward-looking and prepares the country for the challenges of tomorrow.
+In 2024, major policy priorities are:

-In 2021, economic results and previsions have been altered worldwide in the wake of the Covid-19 pandemic.
-STATEC publication Conjoncture Flash January 2021 analyses Luxembourg's economic outlook at the beginning of the year.
+The war in Ukraine has led to a global energy crisis that is altering economic results and previsions worldwide.
+STATEC publication Conjoncture Flash February 2024 analyses Luxembourg's economic outlook at the beginning of the year.

 Effects on the development of the education system